nvnkmrpdy/stackservice/README.md

 ##Steps to build and deploy the application
-Simply run the `buildAndDeploy.sh` script in a system with the GIT client and Docker installed
+Simply run the `buildAndDeploy.sh` script in a system with the GIT client and Docker installed.

 OR

 Perform the following steps

-Pre-requisite tools/softwares: GIT client, Apache maven, Apache Tomcat server (or any other web server)
+__Pre-requisite tools/softwares:__ GIT client, Apache maven, Apache Tomcat server (or any other web server)

 1. Clone the stackservice repository into your system.

   `$ git clone https://github.com/nvnkmrpdy/stackservice`
 2. Enter the parent directory

   `$ cd stackservice`
-3. Build and package the project to generate the war file `$ mvn clean package`
+3. Build and package the project to generate the war file

+  `$ mvn clean package`
-4. Copy the war file generated to the server deployment directory `$ cp target/stack.war <webapps/deployment_directory_of_your_server>`
+4. Copy the war file generated to the server deployment directory

+  `$ cp target/stack.war <webapps/deployment_directory_of_your_server>`
 5. Start the server and the application can be accessed via URL _http://<ip>:<port>/stack_